 BMPs Measurable Goals 1.
 Public Education Program 1.a.
-Develop a stormwater public education program.
-Describe the stormwater public education program as part ofin the SWMP and submit the program to EPD for review and approval, in accordance with Part 3.2.2 of this permit.
+Develop a stormwater public education program as part of the SWMP and submit the program to EPD for review and approval, in accordance with Part 3.2.2 of this permit.
 The Public Education Program must include the minimum number of BMPs detailed in Part 4.2.1 and include BMPs chosen from the list in Table 4.2.1(a), BMP 1.a.
 1.b.
 Implement the public education program in accordance with the implementation schedule specified for each BMP in the SWMP.
-The measurable goal must be specified for each BMP contained in the SWMP.
+Once implemented, comply with the measurable goal specified for each BMP contained in the SWMP.
 Each BMP must be executed at least annually.
 1.c.
 Details on the implementation of each BMP, including the status of implementation and documentation of any activities performed during the reporting period, must be provided in each annual report.